Why you can trust Jerry

 What happens if you don’t pay your car insurance premium?

-Receive a reminder
+You'll receive a reminder

 If you miss a premium payment, your insurer will send you a sternly worded letter reminding you to pay up.
 You’ll most likely receive this letter in the form of an email or a text message.
 You might be charged a late fee if you make your payment past the due date.